schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Taker

-A airline pilot undresss a unidentified Mayer at a loft.
+A airline pilot undresss an unidentified Mayer at a loft.

 ## Repository